Albion–Jacana railway line: Melbourne Airport rail link

 The Albion–Jacana railway line is a major section of the present preferred option for the proposed rail link to Melbourne Airport running via Sunshine station to the Melbourne central business district.
 The extra land required to build the link was confirmed as being reserved by the Victoria State Government in 2002.

 In March 2013, the State Government confirmed that the Albion–Jacana corridor would be part of the proposed Melbourne Airport rail link.

 Description

 Built as a double track railway, two major steel viaducts were required to cross the Maribyrnong River and Moonee Ponds Creek valleys.
 The Maribyrnong River Viaduct is 54.5 m above the riverbed at its highest point and is the second tallest bridge in Victoria after the West Gate Bridge.

 Today the track on the eastern side is standard gauge and part of the North East standard gauge line with two crossing loops.
-The parallel broad gauge also has two crossing loops, each located before rejoining the main lines, and has a 20 km/h speed limit due to the poor track condition.
+The parallel broad gauge also has two crossing loops, each located before rejoining the main lines.

 V/Line Albury and NSW TrainLink XPT passenger services operate on the standard gauge line.